Song: Sinsobar by Edgardo Donato

 8CB to 5 (cross) to Follower forward ochos, to Leader parada on either side.

-Followers: Because Leader is in tea kettle embrace, he can’t hold you up or twist you.
+Followers: Because Leader is in sugar bowl embrace, he can’t hold you up or twist you.
 The Follower has to amplify what the Leader is doing.
 She needs to be very smart about where she steps.
 It is very important.
 She should have tiger hips and snaky steps.
 Do not knock the Leader over or off his axis.
 Be near the Leader.
 The Follower’s whole body is involved in snaking around.
 Use your curves.

 The Follower’s right thigh should brush the Leader’s pants.
 That’s how close she should be to the Leader.